SudoMagicCode/SudoSignals/docs/002_plugins/nodeJS/002_nodeRemoteControl.md

 setInterval(()=>{
 	// Set value of report.
 	/*
-		Note - updates are pulled from the service and may not update as quickly as you set them
+		Note - updates are pulled from the client and may not update as quickly as you set them
 	*/
 	Report1.SetValue(Report1.value+1)